 MOBI Reference Implementation Architectures prescribe and recommend a solution architecture that stakeholders can refer to when they deploy solutions.
 RIs ensure that the stakeholder requirements described in TS and UC are met.
 RIs are vendor agnostic.
 Intended Audience: Solutions architects and developers

-Full access to WP and UC and partial access to TS and RI are below.
-Full access to TS and RI documents are reserved for MOBI members, please contact Matt Shi (firstname.lastname@example.org) or fill out our Membership Inquiry Form.
+Full access to White Papers and Use Cases and partial access to Technical Specifications and Reference Implementation Architecture is below.
+Full access to Technical Specifications and Reference Implementation Architecture documents is reserved for MOBI members.
+If you are interested in becoming a member, please contact Matt Shi at email@example.com or fill out our Membership Inquiry Form.

 The VID working group aims to define a digital document that is a verifiable link to a specific vehicle, a minimum representation of that vehicle’s digital twin.
 VID can be used to establish existence, manage access control, confirm ownership history, and contains key events in the life of a vehicle.

 1.VID Business White Paper